 Life in Edmonton is a great one.

-Nature is right out your backyard with the river valley.
+Nature is right out of your backyard with the river valley.
 Family-friendly festivals year-round offer a variety of entertainment.

 Genteel culture is at its best, with the Edmonton Symphony Orchestra performing at the Winspear Hall or the Alberta Ballet Company performing The Nutcracker during the Christmas season.